-Reporting to a Senior HSEQ Manager, Environmental Managers are part of a divisional HSEQS team responsible for ensuring effective implementation of the EMS.
+Reporting to either Head of HSEQS / Senior HSE Manager, Environmental Managers are part of a divisional HSES team responsible for ensuring effective implementation of the EMS.
 As a technical specialist they provide support, guidance and training.

-The responsibilities of an Environmental Manager are to:
+The responsibilities of an Environmental Manager / Advisor are to: